-Write your solutions so that you could hand them to a sophomore-level math student with a background in the course content and she
+Write your solutions so that you could hand them to a student who previously took Discrete and they

-would be persuaded that your solution is correct and that your conclusions are believable.
+would be persuaded that your arguments are correct and that your conclusions are believable.

 There are three types of errors* that frequently occur:

 - A computational error occurs when a mathematical computation is carried out

 incorrectly, either by hand or by computer.
 For example, solving \( x^3 = 8\) to obtain \(x=3\) is a

 - A conceptual error occurs when one of the concepts from the course is applied

 incorrectly or the solution/proof is not complete.

 - An error in communication occurs when the solution is not well-organized or